decretist/Dissertation/Checklist.md

 (23 January 2020)
 - [x] Upgrade pip from 19.3.1 to 20.0.1
 - [x] Upgrade Django from 2.2.6 to 3.0.2.
 This is a major change and requires more testing that I've been able to do so far.
-- [x] Incorporate Sg case statements PCA plot into chapter4.md (plot first, then explanation) into chapter4.md
+- [x] Incorporate Sg case statements PCA plot into chapter4.md (plot first, then explanation)
 - [x] Clean up (commit, merge, rebase) GitHub Critical repository
 - [x] Install Jekyll 4.0.0